If you’re looking for dairy-free breastfeeding diet tips and tricks, you’ve come to the right place!

 What Does a Dairy-Free Breastfeeding Diet Look Like?

-When you are restricting foods in your diet, it’s important to make up for lost nutrients and calories by eating more foods that you are allowed to have.
+When you are restricting foods in your diet, it’s important to make up for lost nutrients and calories by eating more foods that you can enjoy.

 Additionally, include the following foods in your diet: